 Stairs and Railings

-For our purposes, this section on stairs will also include steps, landings, ramps, build-in ladders and elevators.
-All of these devices are used to safely move from people one elevation in or around the home to another.
+For this section on stairs will also include steps, landings, ramps, built-in ladders and elevators.

 There are several common designs for stairs ranging from very utilitarian to stunningly complex and beautiful.
 Some staircases are actually designed to become the main feature of the home.
 The most challenging to build and also most fun to look at are spiral or helical stairs.
-These staircases are very space efficient and were commonly found in old world towers and castles because of this.
+These staircases are very space efficient and were commonly found in old world towers and castles.
 It is said that during medieval times, spiral stairs were designed to wind in a clockwise direction to give defenders an advantage against invading (mostly right handed) swordsmen as the stair newel would hinder their sword use.
 One of the most interesting helical stairs is the all wood “miracle” staircase built for the Sisters of Loreto in the chapel of Our Lady of Light, Santa Fe, New Mexico.
 I have personally seen this stair and it is truly a work of art, and engineering to behold.

 Elevators and Lifts

-Elevators and mechanized lifts are sometimes used in residential applications.
+Mechanized lifts and elevators are sometimes used in residential applications.
 Elevators are mechanical devices used for moving people vertically from floor to floor through a building.
 Building codes have strict requirements on their construction and should be serviced by licensed professionals on a regular basis.